enyeartc/Spice_Sales/README.md

 In the diagram above one recipe in the top part contained ['dried', 'green', 'celery', 'lemon', 'pepper'] one in the below shape contained ['fennel', 'bulb', 'anise', 'leaves', 'onion'].
 Although this might have worked for this analysis, a spice with -.2 and -.4 in not very intuative to understand.

 ### Using NMF
 I then decided to use Non-Negative Matrix Factorization (NMF).
-When using NMF it inforces positve values and this can be helpful to understand which ingredients will be used.
+When using NMF it enforces positive values and this can be helpful to understand which ingredients will be used.
 NMF decomposes the recipe list into two matrices, W and H, when multiplied together they approximately recreate our original V matrix.
-Below is a visulizaton of the H matrix with the latent topics (k) across the bottom and the ingredients on the y axis.
-The W matrix would be similar but it would have the recipies relating to the latent topics.
+Below is a visualization of the H matrix with the latent topics (k) across the bottom and the ingredients on the y axis.
+The W matrix would be similar but it would have the recipes relating to the latent topics.

 ![image info](images/WH.png)